-Amadeu Castro is the Director responsible for representing GSMA in Brazil, including the setting-up of the office of the Association in the country.
+Amadeu Castro is the most Senior Executive responsible for representing GSMA in Brazil, and driving the long term strategic initiatives of the Association in the country.
 In the last decade, Amadeu has served as consultant to various companies in the telecommunications sector on matters of policy and regulatory strategies.
 In the same period, he was CEO of National Association of Cellular Operators (ACEL) and Senate representative on the Advisory Council of Anatel.
 Previously, he served in the Anatel as Radiofrequency and Control Superintendent, Executive Superintendent and Substitute Consultant.
 Prior to its experience in Anatel, Amadeu served in the Ministry of Communications of Brazil as Director of the Planning and Engineering Department and head of the Brazilian delegation at the World Radiocommunication Conference of the ITU in 1995 and 1997.
 At CITEL, he was Vice President of PCC III Radiocommunications.
 Amadeu is graduated in Electronic Engineering from the University of Brasilia.

 Bernardita joined the GSMA in June 2005 and is responsible for marketing activities, sponsorship and event organization of GSMA Latin American office.
 She has been responsible of coordinating GSMA LA plenary events for the last 5 years and developed the GSMA LA Vision Magazine.
 Before joining the GSMA, Bernardita was Regional Marketing Coordinator at Microsoft and worked for advertising agencies such as Young & Rubicam (for Colgate Palmolive global account) and Lowe among others.
 She has over 17 years of experience in the marketing and advertising areas.
 Bernardita holds a degree in Marketing and Advertising from the Universidad Diego Portales, Chile.